breannaknguyen/Tutorials/QualtricsWebService/Tutorial.md

 Flask is the web framework we're implementing, and it comes with some handy functions like `request`, which can extract data from the URL, and `jsonify`, which can turn python data objects into JSON objects.

 > I don't have a concrete explanation for the code below that.
-I just know that these lines are necessary for pythonanywhere to know where your files are and what to run.
+Just know that these lines are necessary for pythonanywhere to know where your files are and what to run.
 You can copy and past exactly what I have here, even the secret key (this is a random string I generated).

 #### Step 4i: Create the main page of the app